vukbgit/mariadb-tools/README.md

 * edit config file setting:
 	* db_source: name of the database to start comparison
 	* db_target: name of the database to be compared to db_source
-	* user: MySQL user name into scripts
+	* user: MariaDB user name into scripts
-	* password: MySQL user password
+	* password: MariaDB user password
 	* host and port if needed

 ## SCRIPTS ##

-* `compare.sh`: makes a comparison using mysqldbcompare, unfortunately not useful for automatic datyabase synchronization

 * `export.sh [database-name] [table-name]`: dumps a whole database or just a table if second argument provided